 Little did the world know of the devastating conflict that would be sweeping through France in the following few years, but here in 1938, notions of victory and world domination were confined to the beautiful game.
 This was the third and final time that a poster represented the tournament rather than a logo.
 Compared to some of the more overt 'national flag' palettes that followed, the use of red, white and blue is much more conceptual and abstract.

 03. England 1966 World Cup logo

-Another first was the introduction of the first ever World Cup mascot – footballing lion, World Cup Willie – who kick-started a tradition that has now become integral part of tournament culture.
+Another first at the England World Cup was the introduction of the first World Cup mascot in the form of a footballing lion.
+World Cup Willie kick-started a tradition that has become an integral part of World Cup culture.